bkielbasa/developer20/content/post/http-connection-livetime/index.md

 # Summary

 Right now, you should understand from the context in the request comes from.
 Knowing it isn't crucial but may save you from some bugs.
+As a final word, I can advise you one thing: read the source code of the Go language.
+It gives a lot of deeper knowlage about how the language works and learns semantics.

 [^1]: The base context can be changed using `Server.BaseContext` field.
 It's useful when you want to replace the `context.Background()` value with your own.
 [^2]: if it's set, of course